Frequently Asked Questions

 A. That's always a hard question to answer as we are a small NGO with many needs.
 Some needs are annual and some bi-annual.
 As with all non profit organizations there are non-direct costs such as office rental, printers, salaries and the cost of transport to see our children or to pay for them to come to us.
 Some of the support appreciated at present and in the near future follows:

--Funds to buy one new laptop for staff as their old one is nearly dead.
+- Funds to buy one new laptop for staff as their old one has nearly dead.

--Financial support of our Trafficking and Child Labor education program.
+- Financial support for our Human Trafficking and Child Labor Education Program.

-This information was correct at the time of updating in October 2019.
+This information was correct at the time of updating in May 2024 and if anything is not accurate we apologize.

 Most children trafficked are from poor farming and fishing communities.
 A girl in school is less likely to be trafficked.
 Young women who have received a full education are unlikely to choose prostitution or lowly paid factory work as a way of supporting their family.

-Q. How many of the CEF students are boys?
+Q. How many of the students are boys?

 Q. Where in Vietnam do the children live that you have organized sponsorships for?

-A. CEF has children in education projects in Quang Nam province and Da Nang City in central Vietnam.
-We had a project in Thai Binh province in the Red River delta in northern Vietnam until recently, and that program is complete now.
+A. CEF has children in education projects in Quang Nam province, in central Vietnam.
+We had projects in Da Nang and in Thai Binh province in the Red River delta in northern Vietnam until recently, and those program are complete now.

 Q. How do you decide who to help?